scrolling the left and right panes is difficult on os x

 Almost everyone is using a mouse with darktable and for a fast workflow clicking a slider is a big time waster.
 Bumping your mouse to the border of the screen to scroll the list however doesn't require fine motor skills and is relatively quick and painless.

-#5 Updated by Nils Becker about 2 years ago
+#5 Updated by Nils Becker over 2 years ago

 or did you mean, bump to the border to access the slider? (i thought bump to the upper/lower border in fullscreen mode and the panel will scroll automatically)